 thinly veiled by a languid cloud.

 meditates on the captured light

 - - -

 Susie Gharib is a graduate of the University of Strathclyde with a Ph.D. on the work of D.H.
 Lawrence.
-Since 1996, she has been lecturing in Syria.
-Her poetry and fiction have appeared in various magazines.
+Her poetry and fiction have appeared in multiple venues.